-This initial foray into ministry within China was over a year in the making.
-It involved finding the right ministry partners who could coordinate outreach in the desired areas within south-western Chinese provinces where research has shown the greatest numbers of unreached people groups are located.
-With that basis for reaching out to people in this region, a plan was developed to conduct a series of Seed Sowers’ Seminars in several locations to challenge existing believers to “be the hands and feet” of Jesus in helping to reach areas where no believers exist.
+This initial foray into sharing God’s Word within China was over a year in the making.
+It involved finding the right partners who could coordinate outreach in the desired areas within China where research has shown the greatest numbers of unreached people groups are located.
+With that basis for reaching out to people in this region, a plan was developed to conduct a series of visits in several locations to encourage existing believers to “be the hands and feet” of Jesus in helping to reach areas where no believers exist.

 That is precisely what happened within just five days in the selected region (NOTE: For reasons of confidentiality and security names and locations where these outreaches took place have been changed).

-Bible schools in three cities, hundreds of miles apart, were the focal points of both training seminars and Scripture distribution.
+Bible schools in several cities, hundreds of miles apart, were the focal points of visits.
 The participants consisted of both the schools’ resident students and dozens of pastors and lay leaders — many of whom traveled dozens, or even hundreds, of kilometers to attend.

 Significantly, many attendees came from regions where ethnic minorities happen to be close neighbors to precisely the unreached people groups BFTW desires to reach.
 They listened intently to the challenges John Pudaite and the other Seminar leaders provided, encouraging them to carry God’s “love letter” (our favorite description of the Gospel of John) to those villages where the name of Jesus Christ is not already known.